thongdang2708/thongdang2708/README.md

 - ✍ I'm a full-time full-stack IT student of: Oulu University of Applied Sciences in Oulu, Finland.

--🌱 I have strong skills in several programming languages such Java, Javascript, Python, and TypeScript, and a little bit in Kotlin.
+-🌱 I have strong skills in several programming languages such Java, Javascript, Python, and TypeScript, and a little knowledge in Kotlin (for Android Development).

 -🌱 For front-end sides, I have skills in HTML, CSS, ReactJs, React Native, TailwindCSS, Redux.